tarwn/lessthandot-hugo/blogs/content/posts/2010-10-06-ssis-runs-in-bids-but-not-with-sql-agent.md

 In the situation above, the package will not execute on the developers machine while under the 64 bit platform.
 Resolving that is a project setting to set the execution of 64 bit mode to false.
 (Essentially executing with the 32 bit components) More importantly, when this package is executed successfully in BIDS and then transferred to a Windows Server 64 bit version, the package will again fail by using the agent with default settings.

 To resolve this problem of transport and running in 32 bit mode on a 64 bit Windows Server version: SSIS tools install be default a 32 bit version of DTEXEC which can be used to call a package in 32 bit mode.
-This can also be done by using a setting in the agent step itself found in the Execution Options, &#8220;Use 32 bit runtime&#8221;.
+This can also be done by using a setting in the agent step itself found in the Execution Options, “Use 32 bit runtime”.

 **Double Hop** problems exist when windows authentication is used and the process in which passing credentials from a calling mechanism to a second forces another request to a third resource or server.